WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 ### Experiment \#2: Dex

 Peter Todd is working on another possible system for smart signatures, one that he calls Dex, a system of deterministic predicate expressions[7].
-Much as in Bitcoin Script, Dex’s predicate expressions evaluate simply to either true or false results.
+Much like Bitcoin Script, Dex’s predicate expressions evaluate simply to either true or false results.
 However, the other part of Dex’s name is just as important: it’s deterministic, guaranteed to always return the same result for a specific signature and environment.

 Dex also more fully embraces functional programming: it’s built using lambda calculus.
 As with Lisp, atoms of numbers, strings, symbols, and cells are recursively built up into s-expressions.
 (In other words, Dex contains parenthesized lists that regularize and order the evaluation of functions.)
 These s-expressions are then merkelized (hashed), producing unique digests.